FAFSA

 FAFSA Timeline and Assistance

-The FAFSA opens in December for the 2024-25 academic year.
-Exact date will be determined by the U.S. Department of Education – Federal Student Aid Office.
-The UNI priority FAFSA date is February 1.
+The FAFSA is scheduled to open December 1.
+The UNI priority FAFSA date is February 7.
 Financial aid offers are made on a first-come, first-served basis, so complete your FAFSA as soon as possible!
-You can apply for financial aid throughout the year, but funding for some programs may be depleted before you receive your award.
+You can apply for financial aid throughout the year, but funding for some programs may be depleted before you receive your offer.

 Special Circumstances